 The cabins were available after about 1:30 pm and bags were delivered throughout the day.
 This was the first time ever that my bag didn’t find it’s way to my cabin almost immediately.
 Before you think it, no I didn’t have any contraband like an iron or alcohol in my bag.
 We were assigned early seating, which I thought was 7 pm, but was actually 6 pm and while I was running around looking for my bag, the time for dinner came and went and our only choice at that point was the buffet.
 Buffets are fine for the quick bite, but I generally tend to want to avoid them because of the repetitive nature of the food offerings.
 I’ll cover food specifically in an entire post dedicated to dining later.

 Looking for something to do before the ABBA show in the Pantheon Theater, we headed to Piazza del Doge on deck 6.
 This Italian square and piano bar is nothing like I have ever encountered on any other ship and reminded me of the ceilings inside the Venetian casino in Las Vegas although you have to remember I have yet to visit the Sistine Chapel from which it was inspired.
 You could sit at one of the tables at the center for table service of coffee, drinks, pastries, or gelato while listening to the live band.
+You could even go to a Japan Luxury Casino Destination whilst on the phone in your own luxury surroundings.
 For our cruise it was 70’s dance music, but I imagine it changes depending on the cruise and available performers.
 On the outer edge of this area are shops including an onboard Effy shop — dangerous if you love pretty, sparkly things!